 Another important thing for trainers to receive is insurance if these legal actions are taken against the trainer.
 We will discuss this in the last chapter of the book.

 Dietary Reference Intake and Acceptable Macronutrient Distribution Ranges

 Dietary reference intake is a generic term we use for four types of reference values:

-- The RDA or recommended dietary allowance is the level of intake of nutrients that is adequate enough to meet the needs for almost all healthy people in a population.
+- The RDA or recommended dietary allowance is the level of intake of nutrients that is adequate enough to meet the needs of almost all healthy people in a population.
 This is about 97 – 98 percent of people generally.

-- The AI or the adequate intake is the recommended intake of a nutrient that is based on research to be sufficient for good health.
+- The AI or adequate intake is the recommended intake of a nutrient that is based on research to be sufficient for good health.
 This is used when the EAR is unable to be determined.

 Along with the dietary reference intakes, we have established ranges in the form of macronutrient distribution ranges.

 These AMDRs represent the percentages of calories that need to come from carbs, protein, and fats for optimal health and reducing chronic disease risks.

 It is important to go over the table in this chapter that goes over the macronutrients and breaks them into subcategories.

 Every 5 years, a panel of experts from many fields will go through and update the dietary guidelines and review a lot of scientific literature and a series of meetings over the years.